Vovkiv/resolution_solution/README.md

 }
 ```

-4. Restart Zerobrane Studio! (and don't forget to set interprier to love)
+4. Restart Zerobrane Studio! (and don't forget to set interprier to love).